-Canning - The exhibit should include two different canned foods in appropriate jars for the products.
+Canning (SF50208a) - The exhibit should include two different canned foods in appropriate jars for the products.
 Food may be fruit, vegetable, or tomato product (i.e. salsa, juice, etc.).

-Freezing - Prepare a nutrition display\ that illustrates a freezing principle.
+Freezing (SF50208b) - Prepare a nutrition display that illustrates a freezing principle.
 There is NOT a food exhibit option for this preservation method.

-Drying - Exhibit two (2) different dried foods packed in plastic food storage bags.
+Drying (SF50208c) - Exhibit two (2) different dried foods packed in plastic food storage bags.
 Choose from fruit, vegetable, fruit leather or meat jerky.

-Pickles and Relishes - Exhibit two pint jars of different recipes of pickles (no refrigerator pickles) and/or relishes.
+Pickles and Relishes (SF50208d) - Exhibit two (2) pint jars of different recipes of pickles and/or relishes.

-Jams, Jellies, and Preserves - Exhibit half-pint jars of two different jams, jellies, and/or preserves.
+Jams, Jellies, and Preserves (SF50208e) - Exhibit two (2) half-pint jars of two different jams, jellies, and/or preserves.

-Preservation Combination - Exhibit two different preserved food products, excluding Freezing, in appropriate jars/packaging (drying).
+Preservation Combination (SF50208f) - Exhibit two (2) different preserved food products, excluding Freezing, in appropriate jars/packaging (Drying).
 For example, exhibit 1 jar of tomatoes (Canning) and 1 half-pint of jelly (Jams, Jellies, and Preserves).

 All preserved products should be prepared and processed according to the current USDA/Extension information.
-USDA information on preserving food, including recipes, can be found at: www.homefoodpreservation.com or www.homefoodpreservation.com or www.homefoodpreservation.com or www.homefoodpreservation.com or www.homefoodpreservation.com or web.extension.illinois.edu/foodpreservation/ Recipes must be processed in a water-bath or pressure canner.
+USDA information on preserving food, including recipes, can be found at: www.homefoodpreservation.com or web.extension.illinois.edu/foodpreservation/ Recipes must be processed in a water-bath or pressure canner.

-All food exhibits must be labeled with: 1) The name of the food; 2) The date preserved; 3) Appropriate method(s) of food preservation (For canned projects: boiling water bath or pressure canner; For drying projects: Specify equipment used (food dehydrator, oven, etc.)) Examples:
+All food preservation exhibits must be labeled with: 1) The name of the food; 2) The date preserved; 3) Appropriate method(s) of food preservation (For canned projects: boiling water bath or pressure canner; For drying projects: Specify equipment used (food dehydrator, oven, etc.)) Examples:

 - Strawberry jam, boiling water bath.
-July 13, 2016. - Green beans, pressure canner.
-July 13, 2016. - Beef jerky, food dehydrator and oven.
-July 13, 2016.
+July 13, 2021. - Green beans, pressure canner.
+July 13, 2021. - Beef jerky, food dehydrator and oven.
+July 13, 2021.

-All food exhibits must be accompanied with: the recipe(s) - typed or written, with the source of the recipe(s) listed.
+All food preservation exhibits must be accompanied with: the recipe(s) - typed or written, with the source of the recipe(s) listed.